Welcome to Academic Advising

 Students returning or transferring in who have been academically dismissed may visit the Academic Dismissal Petition Process page for information on how to complete the petition process.

 If you are trying to register for summer classes recommended by your University advisor, and are receiving a registration error, you may receive assistance through our online chat service.
 Transcripts showing completion of prerequisite courses will be required to be provided at time of assistance, and an official transcript must be sent to NVC by your home institution showing final grades.
 It is recommended you speak with your home institution advisor to determine what classes to take that will transfer back to your current degree program.

 How do I see an academic advisor?

-Online Advising Sessions
+Online Chat & Drop-In Advising Sessions

-10-15 minutes in length
+Only 10-15 minutes in length

 Meet with any available advisor